SAFE FOOD HANDLING PRACTICES AND PRACTICES FOR HANDLING FRUITS AND VEGETABLES

 Storage

-• Ensure the washed or cut produce is separately stored from unwashed, uncut produce.
+• Keep washed or cut produce separate from unwashed and uncut produce.

-• All the fresh produce must be stored at the appropriate temperature.
+• Maintain all fresh produce at the appropriate storage temperature.

 Below given is set of recommended storage temperature and shelf life of common produce items.